open-cluster-management-io/open-cluster-management-io.github.io/content/zh/scenarios/migrate-workload-with-placement.md

     placement.cluster.open-cluster-management.io/guestbook-app-placement patched
     ```

-    Use `clusteradm` to check the placement selected clusters.
+    Use `clusteradm` to check the placement of selected clusters.

     ```shell
     $ clusteradm get placements -otable